Guide to Facebook Use During a Job Search

 Hope Goldstein, Partner with Bryan Cave LLP, who represents employers in all aspects of labor law and employment law, shares her advice for employees and employers on what employees can post on Facebook and other social media sites, along with the issues employers need to be aware of when creating social media policies.

 Employees, regardless of whether they are talking around a water cooler in an office or on Facebook have the right to discuss working conditions.
 Stating your opinion on working conditions is a protected activity.

 Employees can't just post anything they want on Facebook or anywhere else.
 Libel or slander or posting comments about individuals that are not related to your work environment are not protected.
 Posting confidential company information, good or bad, is not protected.

 Employees need to be careful about what they post.
-You can still be terminated, even if you were right, if you violate a lawful company policy or the law itself or if your speech isn't otherwise protected activity.
+You can still be terminated, even if you were right, if you violate a lawful company policy, the law itself, or if your speech isn't otherwise protected activity.
 That is a lot to have to worry about, so if you have a legitimate company and your goal is to fix a problem at work, what often is the most effective is to follow the company policy for reporting workplace issues.